build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 ## Conclusion

 With the completion of this tutorial, you have successfully configured Amazon EFS for persistent storage for your EKS-based container workloads.
-The sample Pod, leveraging the CentOS image, has been configured to capture the current date and store it in the ```/data/out``` directory on the EFS shared volume.
+The sample pod, leveraging the CentOS image, has been configured to capture the current date and store it in the ```/data/out``` directory on the EFS shared volume.
 To align with best practices, we recommend running your container workloads on private subnets, exposing only ingress controllers in the public subnets.
-Furthermore, make sure that EFS mount targets are established in all availability zones where your EKS cluster resides; otherwise, you may encounter a 'Failed to resolve' error.
+Furthermore, make sure that EFS mount targets are established in all availability zones where your EKS cluster resides; otherwise, you may encounter a 'Failed to Resolve' error.
 To continue your journey, you're now ready to store your stateful workloads like batch processes or machine learning training data to your EFS volume.